WECK: Sale to Quid Me Broadcasting

 After Brown's death, WNIA was sold to Quid Me Broadcasting, a group headed by local broadcast sales executive Chet Musialowski.
 Musialowski served as General Manager between (1980–1988).

 Music of Your Life

 In 1981, as listening to contemporary music on AM radio declined, WECK began airing Adult Standards using the syndicated "Music of Your Life" format, created by record executive and jingle writer Al Ham.
 Ham had created the format in 1978 and it came to air on 200 stations across the United States.

-The format consisted primarily of big hits by standards artists such as Frank Sinatra, Bing Crosby, Eddie Fisher, Perry Como, Andy Williams, McGuire Sisters, The Four Lads, The Three Suns, Peggy Lee, Rosemary Clooney, Dean Martin, Mel Torme, Lena Horne, Tony Bennett, Nat "King" Cole, Patti Page, Doris Day, Johnny Mathis, Barbra Streisand, Vaughn Monroe, Tony Martin, The Ink Spots, The Mills Brothers, The Ames Brothers, Jo Stafford, Margaret Whiting, Guy Mitchell and Frankie Laine among others.
-Also, groups from the Big Band era of the 1930s and 1940s were played several times an hour, which included such artists Glenn Miller, Duke Ellington, Tommy Dorsey, Artie Shaw, and Sammy Kaye among many others.
-The format also played a very limited selection of pop.
-Most of these artists were quasi-rock and rollers such as Connie Francis, Jaye P. Morgan, Ray Charles, Pat Boone, Bobby Vinton, Jerry Vale, Vic Damone, Johnnie Ray, Matt Monro, Teresa Brewer, the Platters, Bobby Darin, Kay Starr, Sarah Vaughn, Engelbert Humperdinck, Tom Jones, and others.
-Though most of the songs played were recorded roughly between 1940 to 1965, a few songs by later artists like Neil Diamond, Barry Manilow, and The Carpenters were also heard.

-The station was given a regular formula to implement.
+The station was given a regular adult standards formula to implement.
 Ham's strategy worked well.
 More stations joined the network during the 1980s.
 Another strategy developed by Ham in the early 1980s for his national format was having recorded messages by the very stars being played, such as, "This is Perry Como, and I'd like to thank you for making us all a part of the Music of Your Life."